sourcegraph/handbook/content/strategy-goals/strategy/code-graph/search/product.md

 Our planned foundational work falls broadly into two buckets: generalizing the search backend to make it more usable and powerful for internal consumers, and taking a fresh look at the core search UX.

 #### Search backend

-Over the past year, we’ve spent a significant amount of time cleaning up and improving the search backend.
-These efforts include, but are not limited to:

-- Implementing streaming across backends to minimize latency and memory usage
-- Partitioning search code into different domains and stages to manage complexity
-- Simplifying and unifying search result types

 The primary goal of these efforts has been to push the backend to a state where it will be maintainable in the face of new features.
 This is an ongoing process, but we’ve gained significant ground.